-Our work is guided by seven fundamental principles, which means people receiving cash from us can trust that we’re neutral, impartial and independent
+The work of the International Red Cross and Red Crescent Movement is guided by seven Fundamental Principles, which means people receiving cash from us can trust we are neutral, impartial and independent

 We believe people affected by crisis should be at the centre of humanitarian response and empowered to recover with dignity.
 When the conditions are right, receiving cash gives people more choice to direct their own recovery and prioritise their needs.

 We champion an approach that is as local as possible – as international as necessary.
 Red Cross and Red Crescent National Societies are often the first to respond in an emergency.
 By strengthening their capacity to deliver cash independently, we are working towards reaching more people, more quickly, with more appropriate forms of aid.

 We are committed to working collaboratively with others, and towards collective goals such as the Grand Bargain Commitments on cash.
 Strong partnerships with other humanitarian organisations, governments, academia, and the private sector are essential to delivering more efficient and effective cash assistance.

 Within the International Red Cross and Red Crescent Movement our work on cash is guided by the Cash Peer Working Group (CPWG), a body of technical advisers who collaborate on efforts to scale-up and improve the quality of cash assistance.
 At a strategic level, an Advisory Group, comprised of National Society leaders, helps to champion the cash agenda across the Movement.

 To find out more about the structure of this thriving cash community and how to get involved, you can download the Membership Pack.

 The International Red Cross and Red Crescent Movement’s Strategic Framework will guide our work between 2018-2020.
 Our vision is that ‘Crisis affected populations meet their humanitarian needs in a sustainable, culturally appropriate and dignified manner’.